Qardho: Somaliland Army Colonel in Exile

 In May 2018, Colonel Siciid Cawil Caarre, commander of the 3rd Battalion of the Somaliland Army in El Afweyn District, defected to Qardho, Puntland, with an army.

 In June 2018, a delegation from the United Arab Emirates visited Qardho.

 In July 2018, Somalia's Prime Minister Hassan Ali Khaire visited Qardho on high alert and was welcomed.

 In August 2018, Colonel Caarre announced that he had built a military base on the outskirts of Qardho to resist Somaliland.
 This was provided by the Puntland government, which stated that it would accept all asylum seekers from Somaliland.

 In March 2019, the Puntland government banned the army led by Colonel Caarre stationed in Qardho.
 The local government of Qardho forbade Colonel Caarre's troops from entering the town.
 In July 2019, Colonel Caarre's forces were reported fighting Somaliland troops in the town of Dhoobo, far from Qardho.

 Recent Situations

 In April 2020, the Puntland government seized a large quantity of smuggled Khat and burned it as an example in a public square outside Qardho.

 In August 2020, the Food and Agriculture Organization (FAO) built a pest monitoring and management center in Qardho.

 In September 2021, Puntland President Said Abdullahi Dani appointed Maxamed Faarax Cabdiseed (Buraale) as interim mayor of Qardho.

+Local Elections

 Local elections for Puntland were held in Qardho in October 2021.
 It was the first democratic election in 50 years.

-In December 2021, Puntland police in Qardho arrested journalists, which the Somali Journalists Association condemned as a violation of press freedom.
-The arrested journalist was beaten violently by police officers with a wooden stick before being sent to prison.